Sometimes you just don’t want to do a 2-hour long drivetrain cleaning. Sometimes you just want to ride your bike.

 For a 5-minute drivetrain cleaning the result is pretty astounding.
-And the most important thing is you’re ride quality will prove to be unhampered by dirty components.
+And the most important thing is your ride quality will prove to be unhampered by dirty components.

 A little sewing machine oil, which easily slides in between the rollers of your chain and enjoy the sound of a smoothly operating drivetrain.

-And that’s how you perform a drivetrain cleaning under 5 minutes!
+And that’s how you perform a drivetrain cleaning in under 5 minutes!

 For me the great battle between bicycle chain wax vs lube was settled when a riding buddy said to me that he never ever cleaned